YeoLab/flipper/README.md

 - **`apptainer-prefix`** — where the `.sif` images are cached.
 Pick a location with a 30 GB free that is readable from every node that will run jobs.
 - **`apptainer-args`** — add a `--bind` for every directory your config points at that lives outside `WORKDIR`: `SKIPPER_OUTPUT`, `TOOLS`, `STAR_DIR`, `FEATURE_ANNOTATIONS`, `GENOME`, `GFF`, and the Skipper `TOOL_DIR`.
 Anything not bound is simply invisible inside the container.
 Keep `--cleanenv`; it stops a stray `R_LIBS` or `PYTHONPATH` in your shell from leaking in and shadowing the image's packages.

-Do **not** add `use-conda` to the profile.
-Combined with the container settings, Snakemake would build Conda environments *inside* the containers — the slowest possible path, and the cause of the `CreateCondaEnvironmentException` described under [Troubleshooting](#Troubleshooting).

 ## Running Flipper on HPCs